Faktion: History

-As of 2008-2011 Faktion has disbanded, with previous members doing their own individual projects.

-Former member Marshal Dutton started writing, recording and producing for Hinder in 2009, eventually taking over as Hinder's lead vocalist in January 2015 after Hinder's former lead vocalist Austin Winkler departed the band in November 2013.
+As of 2008–2011, Faktion has disbanded, with previous members doing their own individual projects.
+Former member Marshal Dutton started writing, recording and producing for Hinder in 2009, eventually taking over as their lead vocalist in January 2015.
 Dutton has already released a new album with Hinder titled When the Smoke Clears.
-They re-recorded and did the Faktion song "Dead To Me" on the new record.
+They re-recorded the Faktion song "Dead to Me" on the new record.